Fire Watch Guard Services in San Diego, CA

 NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems

 NFPA 25 defines a sprinkler ‘impairment.’
-Once a sprinkler system is out of service for more than ten hours within any 24-hour period, the impairment coordinator must notify SDFD and either restore the system or implement a fire watch.
+Once a sprinkler system is out of service for more than ten hours within any 24-hour period, the impairment coordinator must notify the San Diego Fire-Rescue Department and either restore the system or implement a fire watch.
 Our sprinkler-impairment Fire Watch Services in San Diego document directly against the NFPA 25 impairment program requirements.

 NFPA 72, National Fire Alarm and Signaling Code

 NFPA 72 is the equivalent standard for fire alarm and detection systems.
 A fire alarm system out of service for more than four hours within any 24-hour period requires either restoration or a documented fire watch.
-Our alarm-impairment guards in San Diego focus on occupant notification readiness and continuous building patrols at the interval SDFD requires.
+Our alarm-impairment guards in San Diego focus on occupant notification readiness and continuous building patrols at the interval the San Diego Fire-Rescue Department requires.

-NFPA 241 governs fire prevention on active construction, alteration, and demolition sites across San Diego.
-It requires a designated Fire Prevention Program Manager, a written site fire prevention plan, and fire watch coverage whenever hot work is performed or fire protection systems are not fully operational.
+NFPA 241 and IFC Chapter 33 govern fire prevention on active construction, alteration, and demolition sites across San Diego.
+They require a designated fire prevention program manager, a written site fire prevention plan, and fire watch coverage whenever hot work is performed or fire protection systems are not fully operational.

 OSHA 29 CFR 1910.252 and 29 CFR 1926.352

-San Diego Fire-Rescue Department Fire Prevention Bureau enforces these standards under the International Fire Code (IFC) as adopted by California with City of San Diego amendments.
+The San Diego Fire-Rescue Department and the California Office of the State Fire Marshal enforce these standards under the California Fire Code (IFC) as adopted by the State of California with City of San Diego amendments.
 Local amendments add documentation expectations our Fire Watch Company in San Diego builds around as part of every engagement.

 Comprehensive Fire Watch Services in San Diego, CA